 - Purpose: The defendant acted with purpose in acquiring the item of value.

 - Intent: The alleged accuser hid or abandoned the item with the intent to keep it permanently.

-overcharged with Theft, and can often get your charges reduced or dismissed.
+A knowledgeable attorney will know when you have been overcharged with theft, and can often get your charges reduced or dismissed.

 Why You Need a Theft Defense Attorney